 SmartFrog is a powerful and flexible Java-based software framework for configuring, deploying and managing distributed software systems.
 SmartFrog helps you to encapsulate and manage systems so they are easy to configure and reconfigure, and so that that they can be automatically installed, started and shut down.
 It provides orchestration capabilities so that subsystems can be started (and stopped) in the right order.
 It also helps you to detect and recover from failures.

-Oink provide a REST based interface for PIG execution.
+Oink provides a REST based interface for PIG execution.
 Oink is Pig on Servlet which provides the following functionalities: register/unregister/view a Pig script, register/unregister/view udf, execute a Pig job, view the status/stats of a Pig job, cancel a Pig job.

 Hannibal is a tool to help monitor and maintain HBase-Clusters that are configured for manual splitting.
 While HBase provides metrics to monitor overall cluster health via JMX or Ganglia, it lacks the ability to monitor single regions in an easy way.
 This information is essential when your cluster is configured for manual splits, especially when the data growth is not uniform.